Sir Charles Trevelyan, 1st Baronet: Role in the Irish Famine

-Trevelyan wrote to Lord Monteagle of Brandon, a former Chancellor of the Exchequer, that the famine was an "effective mechanism for reducing surplus population", and was "the judgement of God".
-Further he wrote that "The real evil with which we have to contend is not the physical evil of the Famine, but the moral evil of the selfish, perverse and turbulent character of the people".

 Trevelyan said in his 9 October 1846 letter to Lord Monteagle that "the government establishments are strained to the utmost to alleviate this great calamity and avert this danger" as was within their power so to do.
 Trevelyan praised the government and denounced the Irish gentry in his letter, blaming them for the famine.
-He believed that the landlords were responsible to feed the labourers and increase land productivity.
+He believed that the landlords had a responsibility to feed the labourers and increase land productivity.
 The Times agreed with Trevelyan, faulting the gentry for not instructing their proprietors to improve their estates and not planting crops other than the potato.
 In his letter to Lord Monteagle, Trevelyan identified the gentry with the "defective part of the national character" and chastised them for expecting the government to fix everything, "as if they have themselves no part to perform in this great crisis."
 By blaming the famine on the gentry, Trevelyan justified the actions—or inaction—of the British Government.
-These same gentry were of course raising the crops of oats and grains as well as meat that were exported by the tonne under armed guard to England.
+These same gentry were of course raising the crops of oats and grains as well as meat that were exported under armed guard to England.

-The potato blight eventually spread to the Western Highlands of Scotland, causing similar destitution and deaths.
+The potato blight spread to the Western Highlands of Scotland a year after its occurrence in Ireland.
+Overcrowded Highland crofting communities were highly reliant on the productivity of the potato for subsistence, so famine was inevitable in those parts of the Highlands.
+In contrast to Ireland, there was no large increase in mortality as external relief efforts were arranged by external agencies.
+The government put pressure on landowners to support their destitute tenants, which many landlords already saw as their responsibility.
+The few that tried to avoid doing this were brought into line by suggestions that the government might provide relief direct to their tenants and reclaim the costs from the landowner.
 In 1851, in response to that crisis, Trevelyan and Sir John McNeill founded the Highland and Island Emigration Society.
 From 1851 until its termination in 1858, the society sponsored the emigration of around 5,000 Scots to Australia and thus increasing the devastation of the Clearances.
+This existed alongside other assisted emigration paid for by the landlords of those travelling (estimated at nearly 11,000 people), where tenants had sufficient funds, voluntary emigration, and the work of the Colonial Land and Emigration Commission.
+Trevelyan likewise supported Irish emigration, saying "We must not complain of what we really want to obtain".